I called the police and they took my loved one to Green Oaks, what do I do?

 I live in the middle of the DFW area and am not sure which outpatient clinic is the best one for me.
 How do I decide where to start?

-Just call any of our outpatient clinic locations in Dallas, Plano, Las Colinas, or McKinney and someone will be glad to help you find the right service.
+Just call any of our outpatient clinic locations in Dallas, Plano, or Las Colinas and someone will be glad to help you find the right service.

 I only want individual outpatient therapy.
 Does Green Oaks offer that?